-In June 2013, we entered into a credit agreement (the "Credit Agreement") with a group of lenders pursuant to which we borrowed \$300 million under a term loan (the "Term Loan") and, subject to the terms of the Credit Agreement, may borrow additional amounts (the "Revolving Loans") and/or obtain letters of credit under a revolving credit facility (the "Revolving Credit Facility") up to \$600 million (reduced to \$400 million pursuant to the February 2016 amendment to the Credit Agreement, as described below).
-Pursuant to the Credit Agreement, subject to existing lender participation and/or the participation of new lenders, and subject to standard conditions precedent, we may obtain an increase of up to \$200 million in aggregate commitments with respect to the Revolving Credit Facility, additional term loans or a combination thereof.
-As of December 31, 2016, we had no borrowings under the Revolving Credit Facility and our available borrowing capacity under that facility, based on the leverage ratio covenant, totaled \$18.9 million, net of \$4.1 million of letters of credit issued.
+On June 30, 2017, we entered into an Amended and Restated Credit Agreement (the "Credit Agreement") with a group of lenders led by Bank of America, N.A. ("Bank of America").
+The amended and restated credit facility is comprised of a \$100 million term loan (the "Term Loan") and a revolving credit facility (the "Revolving Credit Facility") of up to \$150 million (the "Revolving Loans").
+The Revolving Credit Facility permits us to obtain letters of credit up to a sublimit of \$25 million.
+Pursuant to the Credit Agreement, subject to existing lender participation and/or the participation of new lenders, and subject to standard conditions precedent, we may request aggregate commitments up to \$100 million with respect to an increase in the Revolving Credit Facility, additional term loans, or a combination thereof.
+The \$100 million proceeds from the Term Loan as well as cash on hand were used to repay the approximately \$180 million term loan then outstanding under the credit facility prior to its June 2017 amendment and restatement.
+As of December 31, 2017, we had no borrowings under the Revolving Credit Facility and our available borrowing capacity under that facility, based on the applicable leverage ratio covenant, totaled \$81.6 million, net of \$3.0 million of letters of credit issued under that facility.

-The Term Loan and the Revolving Loans (together, the "Loans") bear interest, at our election, in relation to either the base rate established by Bank of America N.A. or to a LIBOR rate, provided that all Swing Line Loans (as defined in the Credit Agreement) will be base rate loans.

-The Loans or portions thereof bearing interest at the base rate currently bear interest at a per annum rate equal to the base rate plus a margin ranging from 1.00% to 3.00%.
-The Loans or portions thereof bearing interest at a LIBOR rate currently bear interest at the LIBOR rate selected by us plus a margin ranging from 2.00% to 4.00%.
-A letter of credit fee is payable by us equal to our applicable margin for LIBOR rate Loans multiplied by the daily amount available to be drawn under outstanding letters of credit.
-Margins on the Loans vary in relation to the consolidated interest coverage ratio, as provided by the Credit Agreement.
-We also pay a fixed commitment fee of 0.50% on the unused portion of our Revolving Credit Facility.
-The Term Loan currently bears interest at the one-month LIBOR rate plus 4.50%.
-In September 2013, we entered into various interest rate swap contracts to fix the one-month LIBOR rate on a portion of our borrowings under the Term Loan (Note 18).
-The total notional amount of the swaps (initially \$148.1 million) decreased in proportion to the reduction in the principal amount outstanding under our Term Loan.
-The fixed LIBOR rates were approximately 75 basis points.
-The term of these swap contracts, which were settled monthly, expired in October 2016.
+The Term Loan and the Revolving Loans (together, the "Loans"), at our election, bear interest either in relation to Bank of America's base rate or to a LIBOR rate.
+The Term Loan or portions thereof bearing interest at the base rate will bear interest at a per annum rate equal to the base rate plus 3.25%.
+The Term Loan or portions thereof bearing interest at a LIBOR rate will bear interest per annum at the LIBOR rate selected by us plus a margin of 4.25%.
+The Revolving Loans or portions thereof bearing interest at the base rate will bear interest at a per annum rate equal to the base rate plus a margin ranging from 1.75% to 3.25%.
+The Revolving Loans or portions thereof bearing interest at a LIBOR rate will bear interest per annum at the LIBOR rate selected by us plus a margin ranging from 2.75% to 4.25%.
+A letter of credit fee is payable by us equal to its applicable margin for LIBOR rate Loans times the daily amount available to be drawn under the applicable letter of credit.
+Margins on the Revolving Loans will vary in relation to the Consolidated Total Leverage Ratio (as defined below) provided for in the Credit Agreement.
+We also pay a fixed commitment fee of 0.50% per annum on the unused portion of our Revolving Credit Facility.

-The Term Loan is repayable in scheduled principal installments (currently \$25.6 million per year), payable quarterly, with a balloon payment of \$160.2 million at maturity.
-These installment amounts are subject to adjustment for any prepayments on the Term Loan.
+The Term Loan principal is required to be repaid in quarterly installments totaling 5% in the first loan year, 10% in the second loan year and 15% in the third loan year, with a balloon payment at maturity.
+Installment amounts are subject to adjustment for any prepayments on the Term Loan.
 We may elect to prepay amounts outstanding under the Term Loan without premium or penalty, but may not reborrow any amounts prepaid.
-We elected to prepay \$8 million in September 2016 and \$25 million in December 2016.
-We may also prepay amounts outstanding under the Revolving Loans without premium or penalty, and may reborrow any amounts paid up to the amount of the Revolving Credit Facility.
-The Loans mature on June 19, 2018.
+We may prepay amounts outstanding under the Revolving Credit Facility without premium or penalty, and may reborrow any amounts prepaid up to the amount of the Revolving Credit Facility.
+The Loans mature on June 30, 2020.